mike-ward/mike-ward.github.io/_posts/2007-01-04-blog-rolls-automated.md

 So when it came time to add a blog roll to this site, I thought about supplying a blog roll control.
 Except that in ASP.NET they already supply one – almost.

-Enter the **** Web server control.
+Enter the `Web server control`.
 This little gem transforms an XML file to HTML using an XSL transform.
 Now don't run away just yet if you're not familiar with these terms.
 We'll go through it a step at a time.

 If you're into reading blogs, then you're likely using some kind of [aggregator](http://en.wikipedia.org/wiki/News_aggregator) (a.k.a news reader).
 I'm a fan of [Bloglines.com](http://bloglines.com) but there are many others including [Google Reader](http://www.google.com/reader), [Yahoo](http://www.yahoo.com), etc. Off line readers exist as well like [Great News](http://www.curiostudio.com/) and [Feed Demon](http://www.newsgator.com/NGOLProduct.aspx?ProdId=FeedDemon).
 Just about every one of these tools will export the blogs you're reading into an XML file.
 This file follows a standard format called [OPML](http://www.opml.org/about) (Outline Processor Markup Language).
 And since it's a standard format and it's in XML, we can do a little processing to turn it into something suitable for display on a Web page.